-Early in 2013 we will be taking delivery of two electric bikes, which can be hired by guests or other visitors.
+In 2013 we purchased four electric bikes, which can be hired by guests or other visitors.
 These bikes will be part of a wider Forest of Bowland Electric Bike network which is being set-up to encourage people to explore the AONB by bike.

 We work closely with the RSPB, and other conservation organisations to maintain and improve wildlife habitats on our land.
 In particular to increase wading bird and Brown Hare populations and to enhance biodiversity.

 The majority of Lower Fairsnape Farm is either woodland or in Higher Level Stewardship.
 This means we manage the land in ways to promote wildlife and preserve traditional countryside features.
 To this end we have planted more than 7 hectares of open woodland, created shallow pools for wading birds, created a small wildlife lake and manage our pastures to create the ideal habitat for wildlife.
 We have also created paths that provide excellent walking for our visitors of all kinds.
 Including sections suitable for a Tramper (

 a specially designed four wheel drive all-terrain electric buggy).

 Our website is hosted by 1&1, the first web host to rely solely on renewable energy, in accordance with the Renewable Energy Certification System (RECS).